-The Italian branch of a foreign company is an entity that has no separate legal identity from that of the company of which it is a branch.
-However, it carries on the business activity of the company itself on an autonomous basis and in a different location, and has a separate tax and accounting identity and autonomy from its foreign head office.
+The Italian branch of a foreign company is a corporate body that has no separate legal identity from that of the company of which it is a branch.
+However, it carries on the business activity of the company itself on an autonomous basis and in a different location and has a separate tax and accounting identity and autonomy from its foreign head office.

-In order to establish a branch in Italy, an approved resolution by the competent corporate body of the foreign company must be filed with the local companies register, together with authenticated copies of its deed of incorporation, Articles and an updated Certificate of Good Standing, and of the name and powers vested in the person who has been authorised by the company to represent the branch (the so-called institore).
-The filing of the necessary documentation (accompanied by a sworn translation) with the companies' register must be made through an Italian notary.
-Further, the Italian branch must be registered with the VAT and Income Tax authorities and must maintain certain registers and accounting records in accordance with applicable VAT and tax regulations.
-The institore is the legal representative of the branch and is responsible for its management, within the limits of the powers granted by the relevant special power of attorney.
-If the legal representative and his powers are not registered with the local companies register, any individual acting on behalf of the company risks personal and joint liability, without limitation, for obligations incurred by the company.
+In order to establish a branch in Italy, an approved resolution by the competent corporate body of the foreign company must be filed with the local Companies Register, together with authenticated copies of its Deed of Incorporation, Articles, an updated Certificate of Good Standing, a copy of the last approved financial statements of the company, and of the name and powers vested in the person who has been authorised by the company to represent the branch (the so-called institore).
+In this respect, it is also necessary to file several information regarding the activities of the branch, of the company and the about the authorized representative of the branch, such information need to be regularly updated.